leinadcoder/validator/README.md

-# validator
+# Validator
-Validator.js is a lightweight plugin without dependencies to validate web forms.
+Is a lightweight vanilla js plugin without dependencies to validate web forms.